rapid-build/rapid-build/README.md

 # spa.dist.fileName                                      = (string)  defaults to file name of spa.src.filePath or 'spa.html' = provide if you want the dist spa file to be named differently, example: 'index.html'
 # spa.placeholders                                       = (array of strings) = set to retain spa file placeholders, optional values are: ['clickjacking', 'description', 'moduleName', 'ngCloakStyles', 'scripts', 'styles', 'title'] or ['all']
 # spa[scripts|styles].attrs                              = (object) = set to add additional attributes to the link (styles) and script tags that the build outputs in spa.html or modify the default attributes: scripts = { src }, styles = { rel, href }
+# minify.cacheBust                                       = (boolean) defaults to true = for prod build, ensures the user always receives the latest files, adds an md5 checksum to the client files before their extension
 # minify.css.styles                                      = (boolean) defaults to true = for prod build, minify the css
-# minify.css.fileName                                    = (string)  defaults to 'styles.min.css'
+# minify.css.fileName                                    = (string)  defaults to 'styles.min.css' = provide to name the minified css file differently
 # minify.css.splitMinFile                                = (boolean) defaults to false = for prod build, task for ie9 and below, split styles.min.css into multiple files if selector count > 4,095
 # minify.html.views                                      = (boolean) defaults to true = for prod build, minify the html
 # minify.html.templateCache                              = (boolean) defaults to true = for prod build, use the template cache
 # minify.html.options                                    = (object)  defaults to { collapseWhitespace: true, removeComments: true, removeEmptyElements: false, removeEmptyAttributes: false } for details see: https://git.io/vVyAC
-# minify.js.scripts                                      = (boolean) defaults to true = for prod build, minify the js
-# minify.js.fileName                                     = (string)  defaults to 'scripts.min.js'
-# minify.js.mangle                                       = (boolean) defaults to true = for prod build, mangle the names in the js
 # minify.spa.file                                        = (boolean) defaults to true = for prod build, minify the spa.html file
+# minify.server.json.enable                              = (boolean) defaults to true = set to false to not minify your server json files
+# minify.client.js.fileName                              = (string)  defaults to 'scripts.min.js' = provide to name the minified js file differently
-# minify.cacheBust                                       = (boolean) defaults to true = for prod build, ensures the user always receives the latest files, adds an md5 checksum to the client files before their extension
+# minify[client|server].js.enable                        = (boolean) defaults to true = set to false to not minify your js client and or server files
+# minify[client|server].js.es6                           = (boolean) defaults to false = set to true if your js files are written in ES6+
+# minify[client|server].js.options                       = (object)  default minifier is ES5 = set to configure the minifier, find available options here: ES5 (https://git.io/vFbk9) or ES6+ (https://git.io/vFbkj)
 # exclude.spa                                            = (boolean) defaults to false = set to true to exclude spa.html from client dist
 # exclude.angular.files                                  = (boolean) defaults to false = set to true to exclude the angular files that come with rapid-build from dist (lib and modules)
 # exclude.angular.modules                                = (boolean) defaults to false = set to true to exclude injecting the angular modules that come with rapid-build ['ngResource', 'ngRoute', 'ngSanitize']